apolzek/api-books-dotnet/README.md

 ```
 docker run -p 4000:4000 -d apibooks:latest

-# for api communication with mongo use the flag: --network host
-docker run -p 4000:4000 --network host -d apibooks:latest
 ```
+> Note: The image must be created in advance

 ## docker-compose

 ```
 docker-compose up -d
 ```
-> Node: Change 'localhost' to 'mongo-example' in file appsettings.json.
+> Note: Change 'localhost' to 'mongo-example' in file appsettings.json.
 Build and generate a new docker image.

 ## Details